WDI-SEA/react-development-course-materials/06-Applied Practice/06-idea-board-code-along.md

 This code-along guides students to building a full-stack application with the MERN stack.
 Estimated class time to complete the code-along is 6 hours.

-We will start our project in github instead of locally just to show an alternative way of getting your project up and running.
+You can have students start the project in github instead of locally just to show an alternative way of getting a project up and running.
+If so, you can start out the code-along like so:

 Go ahead and create a repo on github called `idea-board`.
 Make sure to include the `.gitignore` for Node apps and a `README`.